vyakarni1/Vyakarni/README.md

-# Hindi-V: Hindi Grammar Checker & Improver
+# Vyakarni: Hindi Grammar Checker & Improver

 ## 🧠 Overview

-**Hindi-V** is a modern AI-powered web application that helps users check and improve Hindi grammar in real-time.
+**Vyakarni** is a modern AI-powered web application that helps users check and improve Hindi grammar in real-time.
 Built with a focus on simplicity and performance, it offers grammar corrections, suggestions, and explanations to empower users to write correct and confident Hindi.

 ---